-The Rawlins Scholarships - Valued at $10,000 over four years.
-The scholarships are awarded to the highest ranking senior who completes the academic scholarship application from the following South Dakota high schools: Aberdeen Central, Aberdeen Roncalli, Brandon Valley, Brookings, Huron; Mitchell, Rapid City Central, Rapid City Stevens, Sioux Falls Lincoln, Sioux Falls O'Gorman, Sioux Falls Roosevelt, Sioux Falls Washington, Vermillion, Watertown and Yankton.
+- Rawlins Scholarships - Valued at $10,000 over four years.
+The scholarships are awarded to the highest-ranking graduates with preference to scholarship applicants from the following South Dakota high schools: Aberdeen Central, Aberdeen Roncalli, Brandon Valley, Brookings, Huron; Mitchell, Rapid City Central, Rapid City Stevens, Sioux Falls Lincoln, Sioux Falls O'Gorman, Sioux Falls Roosevelt, Sioux Falls Washington, Vermillion, Watertown and Yankton.
 Recipients must maintain a minimum 3.5 cumulative grade point average and complete 30 hours per year.

 - Spearfish Scholarship – Valued at $48,000 ($12,000 per year, renewable for four years) to incoming first-year student(s) who are graduates of Spearfish High School (secondary preference to Belle Fourche High School).
 The scholarship recipient must demonstrate substantial financial need, a 23 or higher ACT (SAT 1130), and possess a strong high school academic performance record.

-Ullyot Lakota Scholarship - valued at $20,000 over four years ($5,000 per year).
+- Ullyot Lakota Scholarship - Valued at $20,000 over four years ($5,000 per year).
 The Ullyot Lakota Scholarship is awarded to Native American students who are members of federally recognized tribes based on academic merit.
-Recipients must maintain a 2.5 cumulative USD grade point average.
+Recipients must maintain a 2.5 cumulative grade point average.
 Partial, one-time scholarships also are available to American Indian students who demonstrate a commitment to academic learning.

-Walter A. & Lucy Yoshiko Buhler Scholarship - Valued at the cost of in-state tuition and fees for up to 15 undergraduate credit hours per semester.
-The Buhler scholarship is awarded to exceptional students enrolling in either the USD College of Fine Arts or the Beacom School of Business and may be renewed annually for four consecutive years provided the recipients maintain a minimum of a 3.5 grade point average, remain enrolled full time on the Vermillion campus and continue the pursuit of a degree in the business of fine arts school/college in which they originally enrolled.
+- Walter A. & Lucy Yoshiko Buhler Scholarship - Valued at the cost of in-state tuition and fees for up to 15 undergraduate credit hours per semester.
+The Buhler scholarship is awarded to exceptional students enrolling in either the USD College of Fine Arts (even numbered fall semesters) or the Beacom School of Business (odd numbered fall semesters) and may be renewed annually for four consecutive years provided the recipients maintain a minimum of a 3.5 grade point average, are enrolled full-time on the Vermillion campus, and continue the pursuit of a business/fine arts degree.

 Early Admission Awards

-Awarded to high-achieving students with professional school aspirations who are accepted into the USD Honors Program, early admission awards grant conditional or provisional acceptance to either the USD School of Law or the Sanford School of Medicine.
+Awarded to a select group of high-achieving academic scholar applicants with professional school aspirations, early admission awards grant conditional or provisional acceptance to either the USD School of Law or the Sanford School of Medicine.
+Participation in the USD Honors Program is required.